TXT members' net worth: Who's the richest artist of the K-pop group?

 The group has also recently broken several records, cementing its credibility further.
 TOMORROW X TOGETHER became the first Korean act to perform at Lollapalooza with their stint in July 2022.
 TXT is the first K-pop group to bag the Hero of the Year accolade at the United Kingdom’s NME Awards, previously given to influential personalities like Barack Obama and Beyoncé.

 All of this, in addition to the group’s chart-topping tracks and albums, has fuelled their earnings.
-According to Channel Korea (via Sportskeeda), the net worth of TXT is estimated to be US $10 million (INR 82,19,21,000).
+According to Channel Korea (via Sportskeeda), the net worth of TXT is estimated to be US $10 million.

 View this post on Instagram